-Ms. Ren Honglian (任紅蓮) aged 53, senior economist, currently the deputy secretary of the CPC Committee of the Company, secretary of the Discipline Inspection Commission of the Company, the Chairman of the Labour Union and chief compliance officer of the Company.
+Ms. Ren Honglian (任紅蓮) aged 54, senior economist, currently the secretary of the Discipline Inspection Commission of the Company and chief compliance officer of the Company.
 Ms. Ren graduated from Sichuan Normal College.
 From July 1989 to July 1991, Ms. Ren worked at Sichuan Laioyuan Machinery Factory.
 From July 1991 to May 1996, Ms. Ren worked at Chengdu Xingguang Machinery Factory as a deputy director of the Company Office.
 From May 1996 to January 1999, Ms. Ren worked in Chengdu Xingguang Moulding Limited Company, first as head of the office and chairman of the labour union.
 From January 1999 to February 2005, Ms. Ren served as the deputy secretary of the CPC Committee, secretary of the Discipline Inspection Commission, deputy head, and chairman of the labour union in one of the subordinate companies of China South Industries Group Co., Ltd. From February 2005 to January 2010, Ms. Ren worked in China South Industry Group Corporation Southwest Division as the deputy director of the Reform Office.
-Then, Ms. Ren joined the Wanyou Automobile Investment Co., Ltd. ("Wanyou Automobile") and served as the head of the New Business Department, head of the Discipline Inspection and Supervision Department, deputy secretary of the Discipline Inspection Commission and the head of Department of Party Affairs.
+Then, Ms. Ren joined the Wanyou Automobile Investment Co., Ltd. ("Wanyou Automobile") and served as the head of the New Business Department, head of the Discipline Inspection Commission and the head of Department of Party Affairs.
 Ms. Ren has enriched experiences in corporate clean governance, Party building and compliance management.